• Skip to primary navigation

 Filling:

 • Heat jam: If using chunky jam, blend until smooth.
-When the cookies are dry, place the jam or jelly in a small pan and heat up a little bit.
+When the cookies are dry, place the jam or jelly in a small pan and heat it up a bit to make it soft and smooth.

 • Fill with jam: Brush the whole stars with a thin layer of jam, place a perforated star on top, and press gently.
 Fill the hole of the star with some more jam and leave to set.